 As a blog writer, I asked Labour’s press office to clarify Labour’s position on free movement.
 I mentioned this post.
 They said my query had been forwarded to the office of Diane Abbott – the stubbornly metrocentric shadow home secretary.
 I had no reply.

 It was reported that the UK Conservative government planned to offer the EU a post-Brexit immigration plan very similar to current free movement rules.
-The plan would see a high level of access to the UK for EU citizens in the future, but would leave the UK government power to halt it in certain circumstances.
+The plan would see a high level of access to the UK for EU citizens in the future, but would let the UK halt it in certain circumstances.

 Hmmm.
 This is a clash between Brexit minister David Davis and Olly Robbins, Brexit advisor to prime minister Theresa May.
 Leaver Davis resents being undermined by a remainer civil servant.
 May has form for relying on dodgy advice – as in her disastrous 2017 snap election.